-As a result of successful completion of the programme leading to the University Award Independent/ Supplementary Prescribing for Nurses and Midwives (V300) at Level 6, you will be a holistically focused practitioner who is able to critically evaluate and challenge prescribing practice with reference to evidence-based practice, equality and diversity and clinical governance.
-You would be able to use the academic credit to contribute to further awards at Level 6 as APCL or APL, including the BSc (Hons) Practice Development.
+As a result of successful completion of the programme leading to the University Award Independent/ Supplementary Prescribing for Nurses and Midwives (V300) at Level 7, you will be a holistically focused practitioner who is able to critically evaluate and challenge prescribing practice with reference to evidence-based practice, equality and diversity and clinical governance.
+You would be able to use the academic credit to contribute to further awards at Level 7 as APCL or APL.
+For example, successful completion of the University Award Independent/Supplementary Prescribing for Nurses and Midwives (V300) could contribute to a Postgraduate Certificate Practice Development, Postgraduate Diploma or MSc Practice Development or towards the MSc Advanced Clinical Practice.
 Alternatively, successful completion may be used to pursue an interest in academic writing and improve your higher-level writing skills with a view to publication or academic teaching.